 Vocational Schools

-529 plans can be used to pay for postsecondary education at any educational institution that accepts federal financial aid .
-This includes vocational/trade schools that don’t fit into the traditional four-year college mold.
+529 plans aren’t just for traditional four-year colleges—they can also be used at many vocational and trade schools across the country.
+As long as the institution is eligible to participate in federal student aid programs, it qualifies for 529 plan distributions.
 The list of vocational professions is long and includes licensed practical nurse, dental hygienist, chef, real estate agent, HVAC technician, air traffic controller, interior designer, programmer, and heavy equipment operator.

 Apprenticeships

-The SECURE Act of 2019 expanded the definition of qualified expenses for 529 plans to include qualified costs for apprenticeships, including related fees, books, supplies, and equipment.
-The student must be participating in an apprenticeship program registered and certified with the Secretary of Labor under Section 1 of the National Apprenticeship Act .
+Thanks to changes introduced by the SECURE Act of 2019, 529 plan funds can now be used to pay for qualified apprenticeship programs.
+This includes tuition, fees, required books, supplies, and equipment—making 529 plans even more versatile for students pursuing skilled trades.
+The student must be participating in an apprenticeship program registered and certified with the Secretary of Labor under Section 1 of the National Apprenticeship Act.
 Careers that require apprenticeships include solar installer, electrician, pharmacy technician, commercial driver, fire system installer, carpenter, and plumber.
+For students who prefer learning on the job or pursuing a less traditional educational path, using a 529 plan for an apprenticeship can be a smart, tax-free way to gain valuable skills and avoid student debt.

 If, after reading this article, you realize that you did not know about a qualified expense that you could have used 529 plan funds to cover, you can take a distribution after the fact to reimburse yourself for the expense.
 However, the distribution must be made in the same year that the expense was incurred.
-For example, if you bought a new laptop for your son in January 2021 to be used while he was attending college, you have until December 31, 2021, to take the distribution from the 529 plan in order for it to be considered a qualified expense.
+For example, if you bought a new laptop for your son in January 2025 to be used while he was attending college, you have until December 31, 2025, to take the distribution from the 529 plan for it to be considered a qualified expense.

 Roll Over the Account to an ABLE Account